carpentries/governance/code-of-conduct-transparency-reports/2020-10-01-coc-transparency-report.md

 ### Further relevant information

-- CoC members (Ivo, Malvika) acted as CarpentryCon facilitators
+- Two CoC members, Ivo Arrey and Malvika Sharan volunteered to take the role of CoC facilitators during the CarpentryCon @ Home 2020.